 The vehicle owner is responsible for any warning tickets placed on their vehicle, regardless of who is operating the vehicle at the time the violation occurs.
 The owner is also responsible for any cost or legal actions if the vehicle is towed.

-When a vehicle is towed, the officer will attempt to notify the owner where the vehicle is located and the procedures to reclaim it.
-If the owner cannot be located, the officer will notify the owner by telephone or mail.
+When a vehicle is towed, the Director of Safety or School Resource Officer will attempt to notify the owner where the vehicle is located and the procedures to reclaim it.
+If the owner cannot be located, the Director of Safety or the School Resource Officer will notify the owner by telephone or mail.
 The notification will include information about the appeals of impoundment.
 All appeals of impoundment and towing will be heard by a Randolph County Magistrate, as required by General Statute 20-219.11.

-Appeals of parking penalties shall be submitted in writing to the director of safety and emergency preparedness or the office of the vice president of administration within 3 business days of the warning.
-Forms to appeal a parking penalty can be obtained at the Information Desk.
+Appeals of parking penalties shall be submitted in writing to the Director of Safety & Emergency Preparedness within 3 business days of the warning.
 A decision will be given in writing within 5 business days after the receipt of the appeal.